At a Glance

 - Demonstrate concepts based on students' aggregated data

-An iClicker is a handheld, wireless, voting device (student response system) that allows instructors and students to dynamically interact through questions and answers in real time.
+iClicker provides the ability for students to use a handheld, wireless, voting device (student response system) or a mobile app. iClicker allows instructors and students to dynamically interact through questions and answers in real time.
 When students submit their answers, the aggregated data may be displayed on-screen in a variety of ways.
 This gives immediate feedback to students and the instructor.

 KU has adopted the iClicker system as a university-wide standard.
 There is no cost to faculty to adopt the use of these devices, but there is some upfront work involved in setting up the software and planning lessons that incorporate the interactive features of the system.